MaturityMaxing/p2p-videochat-dev/README.md

 Below is a proof of concept how to set the project up and running on a Ubuntu instance.
 This can be modified to a better solution using docker and k8s in the future based on those commands.

+Ports to be opened: 22 for ssh, 80 for http (will be redirect to https), 443 for https, 3478 and 3479 for turn

 ##### Install nginx and certbot

 ```sh